CAREER TRANSACTIONSJulian Edelman

 2013 (16/11, 2/1)

 - Posted nine catches for 89 yards and one touchdown in the win vs. Denver (11/2).
 Also earned AFC Special Teams Player of the Week honors after returning a second-quarter punt 84 yards for a touchdown, giving him the franchise record for most punt return touchdowns (4).
-The return also raised his career average to 12.5, best in franchise history and highest among all active players.

 - Exploded for a season-high 42-yard punt return in the second quarter to set up a Patriots touchdown in the win vs. Chicago (10/26).
 Also had one catch for 14 yards.